 About Dr. Meagan

-Dr. Meagan is a mixed media mosaic artist who works in alcohol ink, collage, and tempered glass.
-She creates layered artwork to express inner emotions, personal experiences, and elements of her life narrative.
-Her work has been featured in juried art shows sponsored by the Society of American Mosaic Artists, Philadelphia’s City Hall, Trenton Artworks, Wheaton Arts, and the Mosaic Society of Philadelphia.
-She exhibited her mixed media pieces in two solo art shows, “Reflections in Glass” at the University of Pennsylvania and “Ink and Glass, Trauma and Strength” at Jefferson University.
-She not only creates mixed media mosaics as an expressive tool to tell her story, but she also uses the creative arts to support trauma survivors in healing from their own experiences.
+Throughout my life, I have used storytelling and art as a way to navigate my own traumas.
+As a mixed media mosaic artist who works in alcohol ink, collage, resin, and tempered glass, art helps me tell the parts of my story that I cannot always express with words.
+I have had opportunities to share my work at exhibits sponsored by the Society of American Mosaic Artists, Philadelphia’s City Hall, Trenton Artworks, Wheaton Arts, and the Mosaic Society of Philadelphia.
+I also shared my work in two solo art shows, “Reflections in Glass” at the University of Pennsylvania and “Ink and Glass, Trauma and Strength” at Jefferson University.